Things to enjoy in spring at Prior Park

 Spring is one of our favourite times in the garden.
 There are lots of fresh green leaves and the smell of wild garlic fills the air.

 Spring is a time of change in the garden.
 The snowdrops give way to swathes of daffodils across the Summerhouse Glade, there are patches of primroses along the paths and cuckoo flowers delicately speckle the banks of the lakes.

 Wild garlic carpets the ground, and fills the air with its delicate scent.
 The pretty white flowers burst open, and foragers flock to collect the best leaves for the kitchen.

 Take your visit at your own pace.
-A quiet mid week wander (look out for our Silent Space on Thursdays), a guided walk to learn more about the garden and the restoration work that has been achieved over the last 25 years, or a weekend family visit with plenty of exploring, den building and ice creams, or hot chocolates, depending on the weather.
+A quiet mid week wander, a guided walk to learn more about the garden and the upcoming dams project, or a weekend family visit with plenty of exploring and ice creams, or hot chocolates, depending on the weather.